unicitynetwork/.github/profile/README.md

 block explorer here:  https://www.unicity.network/

-You can start building on Unicity with its [State Transition SDK](https://github.com/unicitynetwork/state-transition-sdk).
+start building on Unicity with its [State Transition SDK](https://github.com/unicitynetwork/state-transition-sdk).

+see the tech in action by playing Quake running in a Unicity agent here https://quake.unicity.network/

 The Unicity platform offers a modular architecture with distinct layers, each serving a unique role in the decentralized stack: